clarte53/GaussianSplattingVRViewerUnity/GaussianSplattingVRViewer/README.md

 ## Gaussian Splatting Camera Script

-This script is used to blit the generated texture by gaussian splatting script to the background of the camera, using left/right texture in VR of only Left texture if VR is not check.
+This script is used to blit the generated texture by gaussian splatting script to the background of the camera, using left/right texture in VR or only Left texture if VR is not check.
 It also combine the camera depth with gaussians.

 ![Gaussian Blit](gaussian_blit.png)